 I overheard a conversation on the airplane coming back from my vacation in Wisconsin.
 A Christian gentleman was vigorously sharing his faith with a gentleman in the seat directly behind me.
-There are some things we can learn, both good and bad, from what I overheard and take his effort—which was a good one—and channel it in a little bit more constructive direction.
+There are some things we can learn, both good and bad, from what I overheard.
+We can take his effort—which was a good one—and channel it in a more constructive direction.

 So I am going to give you eight points of application.

 1. Look for opportunities.
 This man was an ambassador for Christ.
 He was clearly there looking for opportunities to share his faith.
 He had a captive audience for 3 ½ hours.
 I wondered if he chose the middle seat on purpose just so he would have two people to talk to instead of just one.
 I wouldn’t be surprised with this person because obviously he took evangelism very seriously.
 He was looking, and a good ambassador does this, for opportunities.
 Good ambassadors always are alert for what might turn out to be a divine appointment.